Freaky Friday (2018 film)

 Freaky Friday is an American musical television film that premiered as a Disney Channel Original Movie on August 10, 2018.
-Based on the 1972 book of the same name by Mary Rodgers and the 2016 Disney Theatrical Productions stage adaptation by Bridget Carpenter; the movie is the fourth feature film installment in the Freaky Friday franchise.
+Based on the 1972 book and the 2016 stage adaptation; the movie is the fourth feature film installment in the franchise.
 The adaptation stars Cozi Zuehlsdorff and Heidi Blickenstaff.

 Plot

-The film starts off with Ellie and her two friends, Karl and Monica, discussing participating in a big activity with their classmates called "the Hunt", an annual school-wide scavenger hunt.
-Ellie's brother Fletcher comes in and does a magic trick, but she is unimpressed and tells him to get out.
-Fletcher, insulted, then steals an hourglass that Ellie's late father had given to her, thereby upsetting his sister.
+The film starts off with Ellie and her two friends, Karl and Monica, discussing an annual school-wide scavenger hunt.
+Ellie's brother Fletcher comes in and does a magic trick, but she is unimpressed.
+Fletcher steals an hourglass that Ellie's late father had given to her.